What you need to know

 - Casinos are required to regularly provide to the Commission detailed, statistical reports on the diversity of their workforce and vendor contracting.

 The Massachusetts Gaming Commission maintains a commitment to DIVERSITY in its core values.
 We value a diverse workforce and supplier base and expect that our partners in the gaming industry will embrace these same values.
 MassGaming is working with licensees, their contractors, vendors, and community leaders to ensure that the state’s new expanded gaming industry is inclusive and provides opportunities that reflect the diversity of the Commonwealth.

-As part of the casino application process, all gaming applicants are required to set diversity hiring goals and submit strategic plans for the inclusion of minority, women and veterans in the workforce.
-Applicants were also required to formulate their own specific diversity goals related to minority, women and veteran owned businesses to participate as contractors in all stages of building their gaming establishments (design, construction, and operation) (M.G.L. c.
+As part of the casino application process, all gaming applicants are required to set diversity hiring goals and submit strategic plans for the inclusion of minorities, women and veterans in the workforce.
+Applicants were also required to formulate their own specific diversity goals related to minority-, women- and veteran- owned businesses to participate as contractors in all stages of building their gaming establishments (design, construction, and operation) (M.G.L. c.
 23K, § 15(15)).